 All residence halls have limited access through main entry doors only with swipe card access.
 Procedures for guest visitation are established and hours are set forth by the Institute.
-Residence hall access and visitation rules are printed in the On-Campus Living Handbook, available at residence hall entrances, and online in Housing Policies and Procedures.
+Residence hall access and visitation rules are printed in the On-Campus Living Handbook, available at residence hall entrances, and online in the Resident Student Living Guide https://one.pratt.edu/s/resident-student-living-guide